-The current Leopard regime looks to recapture the on-field success of 1990's, when the Leopards were dominant force within the Southern California Intercollegiate Athletic Conference and West Region.
-From 1991-96, La Verne sported a 46-8-1 mark, winning three straight SCIAC championships (1993-95) along with a two consecutive unbeaten regular seasons in addition to earning the school's first-ever NCAA playoff berth in 1994.
+The current Leopard regime looks to recapture the on-field success of 1990's when the Leopards were a dominant force within the Southern California Intercollegiate Athletic Conference and West Region.
+From 1991-96, La Verne sported a 46-8-1 mark, winning three straight SCIAC championships (1993-95) along with two consecutive unbeaten regular seasons in addition to earning the school's first-ever NCAA playoff berth in 1994.
 This span included a 21-game regular season winning streak as well as a 25-game SCIAC winning streak.

 La Verne enjoyed a wealth of success in recent years as the 1990s summoned in the era of excellence as the Leopards produced winning seasons in eight of the 10 seasons.
 The future looks extremely bright as a new foundation of Coach Krich has brought renewed enthusiasm among fans, students and alumni.